psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 Of most beautiftil form in her company.

 When all arrived in one spot.
-Then courteously spoke the " King of Youth,"
+Then courteously spoke the "King of Youth,"
-And said, " This is Oisin the son of Fionn,
+And said, "This is Oisin the son of Fionn,
-The gentle consort of ' Golden-headed Niamh !' "
+The gentle consort of 'Golden-headed Niamh!'"

 O. He took me then by the hand,
 And said, [aloud to the hearing of] the host,
-" O, brave Oisin !
+"O, brave Oisin !
 O, son of the king !
 A hundred thousand welcomes to you !"

-" This country into which thou comest,
+"This country into which thou comest,
 I'll not conceal its tidings from you, in truth,
 Long and durable is your life.
 And thou thyself shalt be ever young."

 There's not a delight on which the heart hath mused
-But is in this land awaiting thee ;
+But is in this land awaiting thee;
 O !
 Oisin believe me in truth,
 For I am king of the ' Land of Youth !'

-" This is the gentle Queen,
+"This is the gentle Queen,
 And my own daughter the Golden-headed Niamh,
 Who went over the smooth seas for thee
 To be her consort for ever."